Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 Flexibility⭐⭐⭐⭐⭐⭐⭐⭐⭐

-Cost Comparison: Gift Lists vs Donation Forms
+Cost Comparison: Giving Lists vs Donation Forms

 Platform TypeSetup CostTransaction FeesNotes

-MyRegistry.com (Gift List)FreeVaries by retailer/paymentNo platform fee
+MyRegistry.com (Giving List)FreeVaries by retailer/paymentNo platform fee

 Donation PlatformsFree~2.9% + processingPlatform fees may apply